Taking everything about a brand and squishing it up into a single visual asset - that's hard.

 Moon is a Dutch company that produces baby slings.
-The product consists of nothing more than soft linen and two aluminium rings.
-The result is a sling that parents can use to hold their kids close to their body while still having two hands free.
+The product consists of nothing more than soft linen and two aluminum rings.
+The result is a sling that parents can use to hold their kids close to their bodies while still having two hands-free.

-When in use, the focal point of the product is on the two aluminium rings that often overlap.
+When in use, the focal point of the product is on the two aluminum rings that often overlap.
 This shape is replicated in the brand's logo.

 Over to you

 Designing a logo with words can be a real challenge for even the most seasoned designer.
 There are many motifs and symbolism to get into a simple word or acronym for the brand to appeal to the right audience.